 From Yosemite to Yellowstone, Chamizal to Chickasaw, and Gettysburg to the Grand Canyon, the parks administered by the National Park Service (NPS) shine across the United States of America.
 Today, the NPS manages almost 400 sites and employs more than 20,000 rangers at peak summer season.
 Yet like the small seeds of a California Coastal Redwood that ultimately grows to a height of 350 feet or higher, the NPS has evolved and grown over a long period of time.

 NPS Caring for the American Legacy

 On August 25, 1916, President Woodrow Wilson signed the act that created the National Park Service (NPS), a new federal bureau in the Department of the Interior responsible for protecting the 40 national parks and monuments then in existence and those yet to be established.
-The NPS still strives to meet those original goals, while filling many other roles as well: guardian of our diverse cultural and recreational resources;environmental advocate;world leader in the parks and preservation community;and pioneer in the drive to protect America's open space.
-Following is a list of significant legislation which influenced the creation and growth of the National Park System.
+The NPS still strives to meet those original goals, while filling many other roles as well: guardian of our diverse cultural and recreational resources; environmental advocate; world leader in the parks and preservation community; and pioneer in the drive to protect America's open space.
+Following is a list of significant legislation that influenced the creation and growth of the national park system.